iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 First, this RFC propose a deterministic ordering of the Tangle, then it explain which bundle is selected in case of conflict.

-## Deterministic ordering of the Tangle
+## Deterministically ordering the Tangle

 When a new milestone is broadcasted to the network, nodes will need to order the set of bundles it confirms that are not already confirmed by any other milestone.